HacKanCuBa/passphrase-py/README.md

 **Passphrase** is a tool to generate **cryptographically secure** passphrases and passwords.
 A passphrase is a list of words usually separated by a blank space.
 This tool acts like a [diceware](http://world.std.com/~reinhold/diceware.html) generator (more about this in [EFF's website](https://www.eff.org/es/dice)).

 Its security is based on Python's [os.urandom](https://docs.python.org/3/library/os.html#os.urandom) to get cryptographically secure random bits to make an integer number.
 It also makes use of the [EFF's Large Wordlist](https://www.eff.org/es/document/passphrase-wordlists) as words reference for passphrases.

+**Who is this tool for**: **Passphrase** is a library and a CLI tool, thus its intended audience are developers and advanced users that love to use the terminal :)

 A secure passphrase must be of at least 6 words, but 7 is better, and maybe you can add a random number to the list.
 If you need a password, make it bigger than 8 characters ([NIST's latest recommendation](https://nakedsecurity.sophos.com/2016/08/18/nists-new-password-rules-what-you-need-to-know/)), and prefer more than 12 (I recommend 16 or more).
 Passwords are comprised of digits, upper and lowercase letters and punctuation symbols - more specifically: `ascii_lowercase`, `ascii_uppercase`, `digits` and `punctuation` from [Lib/string](https://docs.python.org/3.6/library/string.html#string-constants) -.